srvanderplas/FeatureHierarchy/FullPaper/Revision/ReviewerComments.md

 ## Reviewer 1
 - perceptual theorizing more up to date (attentional processing, guided search models, biased competition models)
+    - *We've added some discussion of dual-target search, as well as recent citations on perceptual theory as it applies to statistical graphics.*
 - statistical sophistication of participants not addressed
     - *VanderPlas & Hofmann (2016) TVCG citation has been added to provide supporting evidence that statistical training is not a significant predictor of lineup performance.*
 - Cite critical evaluation study: [Crump et al (2013)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0057410)